gvwilson/thirdbit/src/fiction/in-heck/index.md

 just like always,
 so he might as well get to it.

-The door slid open.
 "Freeze!"
-Gumption said loudly as he stepped through, making a gun with his hand and pointing it at Thoughtful.
+Gumption said loudly as he stepped through the door.
-"Uh uh, don't do it," he warned as her hand twitched toward the rifle slung over her shoulder.
-"This one does not want to have to clean your organic bits off the walls."
-He made a gun with his other hand and pointed it at Special Blazes, wishing he had three more arms so that he could threaten the trio of little bots that he hadn't realized were going to be in the room and what was he going to do now?

 Papa Roo, Maddy, and Sindy were side by side in padded chairs.
 Maddy's eyes were open,
 but Papa Roo's and Sindy's were closed.

+"Uh uh, don't do it," he warned Thoughtful as her hand twitched toward the rifle slung over her shoulder.
+"This one does not want to have to clean your organic bits off the walls."
+He nodded at Special Blazes,
+wishing he had known three half-sized bots were going to be in the room and what was he going to do now?

 "Procedure paused."
 The bots said in unison.